 Vertex (import of payments made on behalf of the Department)

-Hyperion (export of financial information into Hyperion for group consolidation).
+Hyperion (export of financial information into Hyperion for group consolidation)

+Other interfaces may be required, as yet unspecified.
+Suppliers should factor the development of an additional (6) interfaces, of which (2) are high, (2) medium and (2) low complexity.

 (M) The Corporate Services Solution shall provide organisation interfaces to the following systems: